 The next step is to go through a personal evangelism course like The Exchange seminar or similar Bible study with your disciple.
 The goal is that they would be equipped to share the Gospel in a relational way with their unsaved family, friends, neighbors, and coworkers.
 At this point (if not sooner), they should be ready to begin to disciple a new believer or a Christian who is younger in the faith (step 2).

 1 LIFE.
 2 A LIFE.
 4 LIFE.

 And it doesn’t end there!
 You will continue to mentor your disciple for life!
-You can continue to meet together for prayer, encouragement and study in the Word as often as necessary.
-You can read quality Christian books together (ask your pastor for recommendations) and take Bible classes together.
+You can continue to meet together for prayer, encouragement, and study in the Word as often as necessary (every 3 months or so).

 You can read quality Christian books in small groups (ask your pastor for recommendations) and/or take Bible Institute classes together.
 We offer a variety of small groups, for couples and singles, which does not replace one-on-one discipleship but serves to add another layer to disciple-making.